TooTallNate/node-spotify-web/README.md

 node-spotify-web
 ================
-### NodeJS implementation of the Spotify Web protocol
+### Node.js implementation of the Spotify Web protocol

 This module implements the "Spotify Web" WebSocket protocol that is used on Spotify's [Web UI](http://play.spotify.com).